Cause and effect diagrams

 I have tested to use NoLimit-app in another way than just working with my personal goals.
 The app is built on Total Quality Management and the heart is the cause and effect diagram (fishbone diagram) in the dashboard.
 I have now started to use the app for our business development, just rethinking the 6 different focus areas.
 This has given us total control over the tasks, milestones, and impacts on our development of NoLimit as a business.

-How to create and use the cause and effect diagram:
+How you create and use the cause and effect diagram:

 - Agree on the goal (effect).